The computational landscape of permutation patterns: Further directions

 \section{Further directions}

-In this paper we have strengthened the previously known \NP-hardness result for \ppm and proved \NP-completeness for its generalizations.
+In this paper, we have strengthened the previously known \NP-hardness result for \ppm and proved \NP-completeness for its generalizations.
 We have also found polynomial time algorithms for boxed mesh and consecutive \ppm.
 Furthermore, we have performed a parameterized complexity analysis, which shows that for vincular, bivincular and mesh \ppm a fixed-parameter tractable algorithm is unlikely to exist.
+Refer to Figure~\ref{fig:hierarchy_param} for an overview of these parameterized results.
 In this section we highlight several possible research directions and mention some aspects of permutation pattern matching that have not been studied in this paper.

-\paragraph{Polynomial time algorithms} In Section~\ref{sec:sub:poly} we have listed several special cases for which \ppm is in \Ptime.
+\paragraph{Polynomial time algorithms.} In Section~\ref{sec:sub:poly} we have listed several special cases for which \ppm is in \Ptime.
 This list, however, is certainly far from being complete.
 In particular, polynomial time fragments of vincular, bivincular and mesh permutation pattern matching are not known at all.

-\paragraph{Other parameters than $k=|P|$} In Section \ref{sec:parameterized} we studied the influence of the length of the pattern on the complexity of the different types of \textsc{permutation Pattern Matching} problems.
-For the cases where \w{1}-hardness was shown as well as for the case of \ppm which remains open, it is of interest to find out whether other parameters of the input instances lead to fixed parameter tractability results.
-The authors provided a first result in this vein in~\cite{DBLP:conf/swat/BrunerL12} where they designed an algorithm solving \ppm with a exponential worst-case runtime of $\mathcal{O}^*((1.79^{\run(T)})$, where $\run(T)$ denotes the number of runs of $T$.
+\paragraph{Other parameters than $k=|P|$.} In Section \ref{sec:parameterized} we studied the influence of the length of the pattern on the complexity of the different types of \textsc{Permutation Pattern Matching} problems.
+For the cases where \w{1}-hardness was shown as well as for \ppm which is solvable by an \fpt algorithm, it is of interest to find out whether other parameters of the input instances lead to fixed parameter tractability results.
+The authors~\cite{DBLP:conf/swat/BrunerL12} provided a first result in this vein by designing an algorithm that solves \ppm with a worst-case runtime of $\mathcal{O}(1.79^{\run(T)}\cdot n \cdot k)$, where $\run(T)$ denotes the number of alternating runs of $T$.
 For future work any permutation statistic (see for instance the list in Appendix A.1 of~\cite{kitaev2011patterns}) could be taken into account for a parameterized complexity analysis of all versions of \ppm.
 An analysis of \ppm with respect to several different parameters would then allow to draw a more detailed picture of the computational landscape of permutation pattern matching.